01124833532mo/LinkDev.Talabat/README.md

 ## Key Features
 1. User Management
-    -Registration and Authentication: Users can sign up and sign in using secure authentication.
+Registration and Authentication: Users can sign up and sign in using secure authentication.
-    -Authorization: Certain endpoints are protected, accessible only to authenticated users.
+Authorization: Certain endpoints are protected, accessible only to authenticated users.
 2. Product Management
     -Temporary Basket: Uses Redis to temporarily store basket items before an order is placed.
     - Product Brands and Types: Provides endpoints to list product brands and types.